 Learn Digital Humanities Methods

 This new fellowship is an opportunity for undergraduate students to engage with the Digital Humanities: learning digital tools, methodologies, and community practices in order to build a research project of their own design.
-During the Winter 2018 Quarter, students meet every other week for hands on workshops and meetings with DH practitioners.
+During the Winter 2020 Quarter, students meet every other week for hands-on workshops and meetings with DH practitioners.
 The following quarter is dedicated to building individual projects.
 Participants receive individual mentorship and training to build a project that reflects their own research interests.

-Up to 6 undergraduate students (or project teams) will be accepted to participate in this two-quarter workshop series and mentorship program that supports the development of creative and public facing digital research projects.
+Up to 6 undergraduate students will be accepted to participate in this two-quarter workshop series and mentorship program that supports the development of creative and digital research projects.
+Where appropriate, we encourage these projects to be public-facing.
 Students learn as part of a cohort and receive feedback from their peers.
 Each student or project team will receive an award to support the development or public presentation of their work.
+At the end of the Spring quarter, students will present their projects at the Digital Research Symposium.

 CALL FOR APPLICATIONS EXTENDED: DUE Dec 13, 2019

 We invite proposals of research projects at any stage of development as long as a clear research agenda is described and supported by a faculty mentor.
-Students from the underrepresented communities are especially encouraged to apply.
+Students from underrepresented communities are especially encouraged to apply.

 Application should include: